 Yellowstone’s Grand Prismatic Spring

-You cross a bridge over a burbling stream, clamber up a copper-toned hill and suddenly there it is: Yellowstone’s Grand Prismatic Spring.
-Standing on a wooden walkway, I inhale the warm, earth-scented vapors that glide across the turquoise water.
+We crossed a bridge over a burbling stream, clambered up a copper-toned hill and suddenly there it was: Yellowstone’s Grand Prismatic Spring.
+Standing on a wooden walkway, I inhaled the warm, earth-scented vapors that glided across the turquoise water.
 Otherworldly?
 Yes.
-But, surprisingly even here, in this stunning but inhospitable place, there is life and things are growing.
+But, surprisingly even here, in this stunning but inhospitable place, there was life and things were growing.

 Grand Prismatic Spring from new overlook trail